Solver-Independent Automated Problem Formulation via LLMs for High-Cost Simulation-Driven Design: Case Study: Antenna Design

 We evaluate our proposed APF method by fine-tuning three open-source instruct models (LLAMA3.1-8B, Qwen2.5-7B, and Mistral-7B) on our dataset $\mathcal{D}_{\text{HQ}}$.
 We then compare these fine-tuned models on the test set against four strong baselines and their original base models.
 As shown in Table~\ref{tab:model_comparison}, our method consistently and significantly improves performance across all 7B and 8B models.
 Significantly, the fine-tuned LLAMA3.1-8B model demonstrates the most notable improvement, with its overall score increasing from 0.2248 to 0.7976.
 This represents a notable improvement over its base model and outperforms the evaluated baselines.

 These results demonstrate two key findings.
-First, the synthetic data from APF significantly improves models' ability to formalize design requirements, overcoming limitations of pretrained models.
+First, the high-quality data from APF significantly improve models' ability to formalize design requirements, overcoming limitations of pretrained models.
 Second, our approach enables smaller open-source models to match or exceed the performance of larger state-of-the-art models on domain-specific industrial design tasks.